bmcd243/Weather-app/README.md

  c. `pip3 install tk`
  There may be other packages that need installing...

-4. Run `python3 tk.py` from the command line.
+4. Run `python3 tk.py` from the command line and the GUI should appear.